Dino4674/MVVMCoordinatorKit/README.md

 ## Templates

-To reduce the time when creating a particular `Screen+ScreenModel` or `Coordinator`, you can [download](https://github.com/Dino4674/MVVMCoordinatorKit/files/12659000/MVVMCoordinatorKit.Screen.%2B.ScreenModel.%2B.Coordinator.zip) custom templates made for this Kit and move them into one of these two folders:
+To reduce the time when creating a particular `Screen+ScreenModel` or `Coordinator`, you can [download](https://github.com/Dino4674/MVVMCoordinatorKit/files/12659000/MVVMCoordinatorKit.Screen.%2B.ScreenModel.%2B.Coordinator.zip) custom templates made for this Kit.
+Move the root extracted folder `MVVMCoordinatorKit (Screen + ScreenModel + Coordinator)` into one of these two folders:

 ```
 ~/Library/Developer/Xcode/Templates